in

 #20 The Farmer Takes a Wife (1953)

-The Farmer Takes A Wife (1953)
+The Farmer Takes a Wife (1953)

 In this charming Technicolor romantic comedy, Betty Grable stars as Molly Larkins, a feisty canal boat cook who catches the eye of a determined farmer, Dan Harrow (Dale Robertson).
 Set along the Erie Canal during the 19th century, the film showcases Grable's versatility as an actress, as she expertly blends romance, comedy, and historical drama.
 Grable's captivating performance, combined with her undeniable chemistry with Robertson, brings the heartfelt story of love and perseverance to life.
 The Farmer Takes a Wife is a delightful showcase of Grable's endearing charm and talent, making it a must-see for fans of Hollywood's Golden Age.